accrescent/parcelo/CONTRIBUTING.md

    username.
 Copy the `id` field into a new line in `.env` as `DEBUG_USER_GITHUB_ID=${id}` where `${id}` is the ID you copied.
 8. Start MinIO with `minio server`
-9. Log in to the MinIO console and create a new access key.
-Copy the access key ID and secret access key into `.env` as `S3_ACCESS_KEY_ID` and `S3_SECRET_ACCESS_KEY` respectively.
-10. TODO: Add secrets for private storage bucket

 You should now be able to run the console in IDEA by selecting the "console" run configuration and running the project.